keskival/Web-NFC/README.md

 The application has been throughly tested on a HTC One, Android version 4.4.3.

 Remember to change the serverAddress in both the client and the server before building and installing.
+The locations for the server address are client/www/index.html and server/src/main/webapp/index.html

 The installed mobile application can be found from the menu with the name Web-NFC.